 If you are Professional & Scientific (P&S) staff:

-- You or your supervisor can launch your review, and it can be launched 15 days after the beginning of your review period.
-You can refer to the Performance Review Business Rules to find out the period in which you are reviewed.
+- You or your supervisor can launch your review, and it can be launched approximately 15 days after the end of the previous review cycle (March 31).
 A good place to start is by setting and recording updates to your goals.

 - You can enter them directly in the Employee Additional Comments section of the performance review tool, or